karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 # Introduction

 Every software developer at some time or another has stumbled with an application that doesn't perform well.
-And when it happens I find that quite a few people are unfamiliar about what steps should they take to solve them.
+And when it happens I find a lot of unfamiliarity about what steps should take to solve them.
 And that's what I decided to write this beginner's article.

 I have built a .NET6 application beforehand, this app has a few performance issues and in this post we're going to try to spot them.